Code-Institute-Submissions/Parenting/README.md

 #### Imagery

 The logo I created is useful for the site because is underling the title of the website, associating those three elements with the meaning of being pregnant, delivery the baby and the baby.
-I choose a neutral home page background image, as to be in concordance to the other pages, making the reading of the information and navigation through the website more easily.
-The otherpages images were chosen to be relevant to the topic and to be easy to follow.
+I choose a neutral home page background image as to be in concordance to the other pages, and a neutral color scheme for the other pages as well making the reading of the information and navigation through the website more easily.
+The other pages images were chosen to be relevant to the topic and to be easy to follow.
 The images used are representative for the subjects approached and they have a high resolution for a better style.

 #### Colors